JiaqingLiuAllen/jiaqingliuallen.github.io/content/post/blog-with-jupyter/index.md

 ---
-title: Our article on the applications of flexible piezoelectric devices in human-machine interactions has been accepted by Soft Science!
+summary: Our article on the applications of flexible piezoelectric devices in human-machine interactions has been accepted by Soft Science!
 date: '2022-12-08'
 ---